sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 {% include figure.html path="assets/img/2025-04-28-scalable-mcts/wu_mcts_diagram.png" class="img-fluid" %}

-While there are many rounds of communication, the authors showed that the expansion and simulation steps took longer than communication steps in their system, suggesting communication is not a bottleneck.
+While there are many rounds of communication, the authors showed that the expansion and simulation steps took longer than the communication steps in their system, suggesting communication is not a bottleneck.

 To test their procedure, the authors benchmarked against sequential MCTS and found only slight performance degradation on an RL benchmark suite of 15 Atari games.
 This method also outperformed existing parallel MCTS algorithms on the benchmark suite, beating standard leaf and root parallelization implementations on 15/15 games and standard tree parallelization on 13/15.